jw-12138/r2-uploader/README.md

 ---

-Ok now, I think we've covered everything, if you have any questions, feel free to contact me on [GitHub](https://github.com/jw-12138).
+Ok now, I think we've covered everything, if you have any questions, feel free to create a new issue under [this repo](https://github.com/jw-12138/r2-uploader/issues).